 We work to establish young leaders who can stand up against the negative influences, peer pressures and low expectations that exist for young people in society today.
 Youth leadership development is essential in creating a positive youth culture.

-The RIDGE Project’s youth program provides positive character development, traditional values and life skills education through our TYRO Rites Of Passage (ROP) program to youth in Ohio’s schools and detention centers.
+The RIDGE Project’s youth program provides positive character development, traditional values and life skills education through our TYRO Youth (formerly ROP) program to youth in Ohio’s schools and detention centers.
 This program was originally developed by National Family Life and Education Center.
 We work to establish young leaders who can stand up against the negative influences, peer pressures and low expectations that exist for young people in society today.
 Youth leadership development is essential in creating a positive youth culture.

 “This has helped me a lot to make positive choices.
 My whole life has changed completely and I thank you so much for that.”